Error bounds for model reduction of feedback-controlled linear stochastic dynamics on Hilbert spaces: Balanced truncation in a nutshell

-where operators without tilde belong to System $1$, as in \eqref{eq:standardform}, and with tilde to some System $2$.
-This second system could be any other system with the same structure such as the reduced system.
-Then one can define Gramians $\widehat O=\widehat W^{*}\widehat W$ and $\widehat P=\widehat R \widehat R^{*}$ of this error system \eqref{eq:compsys} that satisfy Lyapunov equations \eqref{eq:Lyapunoveq} or \eqref{eq:Lyapunoveq2} for the error system, i.e.
+where operators/states without tilde belong to System $1$, as in \eqref{eq:standardform}, and with tilde to some System $2$.
+This second system could be any other system with the same structure such as the reduced system, e.g., resulting from applying BT.
+Certainly, the output of the error system is the error between the outputs of both systems.} Then one can define Gramians $\widehat O=\widehat W^{*}\widehat W$ and $\widehat P=\widehat R \widehat R^{*}$ of this error system \eqref{eq:compsys} that satisfy Lyapunov equations \eqref{eq:Lyapunoveq} or \eqref{eq:Lyapunoveq2} for the error system, i.e.

 where $\widehat S:=\widehat B_{\operatorname{in}} \widehat B_{\operatorname{in}}^{*}+ \widehat K \mathbb E(M_1 M_1^{*})\widehat K^{*}$ and analogously for linear systems with multiplicative noise.
 We can then perform a singular value decomposition $\widehat W\widehat R = \widehat V \Lambda \widehat U^{*}$ with diagonal operator $\Lambda$ that contains all singular values of the error system \eqref{eq:compsys} on its diagonal \cite[Theorem $5.1$]{ReSe}.
 It is then easy to check that